andorp/IdrisExtSTGCodegen/talks/bob2021/custom-backend.rst

 ---------------------------

-One of the possible reasons to implement a custom back-end for Idris is to generate code for another technology which has many libraries, but it doesn't have strong type properties.
+One of the possible reasons to implement a custom back-end for Idris is to generate code for another technology, because the technology has many libraries, but it lacks strongly type properties.
 There are classes of applications where strong types are necessary to guarantee reliability of software that throughout releases.
 One example is, software that is responsible for lives of human beings.
 The new Idris compiler is a standalone compiler